HelloWorld-1017/HelloWorld-1017.github.io/_posts/2024-06-20-CSS-Buttons.md

 Other animations of jumping to a `#` tag on the current webpage have also changed like this.

 Maybe there are more changes I didn't find.

+However for the same reason, on July 07, 2024, I delete Bootstrap framework from my website folder.
+{: .notice--warning}

 <br>